Ghost lineage

 Phylogeny of ichthyosaurs.
 Thick horizontal lines signify the existence of a fossil record for the respective time and taxa.
 Thin lines represent ghost lineages.

 A ghost lineage is a hypothesized ancestor in a species lineage that has left no fossil evidence, but can still be inferred to exist or have existed because of gaps in the fossil record or genomic evidence.
 The process of determining a ghost lineage relies on fossilized evidence before and after the hypothetical existence of the lineage and extrapolating relationships between organisms based on phylogenetic analysis.
 Ghost lineages assume unseen diversity in the fossil record and serve as predictions for what the fossil record could eventually yield; these hypotheses can be tested by unearthing new fossils or running phylogenetic analyses.

 Ghost lineages and Lazarus taxa are related concepts, as both stem from gaps in the fossil record.
 A ghost lineage is any gap in a taxon's fossil record, with or without reappearance, while a Lazarus taxon is a type of ghost lineage wherein a species is believed to have gone extinct due to an absence of it in the fossil record, but then reappears after a period of time.
 Examples of Lazarus taxa include the famous coelacanths, as well as the Philippine naked-backed fruit bat.

 Name

 In 1992, an article stated: "These additional entities are taxa [groups] that are predicted to occur by the internal branching structure of phylogenetic trees....
 I refer to these as ghost lineages because they are invisible to the fossil record."
 Phylogenetic trees constructed based on fossil records and Darwin's theory of evolution often give an indication that species with similar phenotypes existed, although its fossil has not been discovered.

-It is important to note that ghost lineages and ghost taxa are not the same.
+Ghost lineages and ghost taxa are not the same.
 A ghost lineage is a one direct connection between the descendant and the ancestor, whereas a ghost taxon has many split descendants.